 - Comply with all California laws: California law has certain requirements associated with valid and binding agreement or contracts which must be followed.

-If the liability waiver is defective somehow, making it not enforceable, the court will not hold the parties to the agreement.
+If the liability waiver is defective somehow, the court will not hold the parties to the agreement.
 However, the court will still likely consider a primary assumption of the risk argument when looking at any personal injury case.

 Legal References: